w-bonelli/varitome-variant-calling/README.md

 **Alignment and variant calling pipeline for the [Varitome](https://solgenomics.net/projects/varitome) project.**

 This pipeline is composed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) v5.23.0.
-Compatibility with different versions is not guaranteed
+Compatibility with different versions is not guaranteed.

 ## Installation